 For the most part, when people think of public speaking, they think about speeches, but there are several different types of public speaking you can do.

 - Keynote: These are usually highlighted talks given at events.
 They are generally 30 to 60 minutes long and relate to the overall topic of the event.
 A keynote can be informative, persuasive and/or entertaining.

 - Seminar: This is an informative talk designed to educate the audience.
 A seminar can be 30 minutes up to a full-day.

 - Workshop: Workshops are similar to seminars in that they educate, but usually have more hands-on involvement by they audience.
 Workshops are usually an hour to two hours long.

-- Trainer: Similar to seminars and workshops, trainers also educate.
+- Training: Similar to seminars and workshops, trainers also educate.
 They’re usually hired by corporations to teach a specific skill such as how to use social media or a sales technique.
 Trainings can be an hour up to a full-day, or even cover a few days.

 - Panel expert: Many events have panels, in which a group of speakers with the facilitation of a moderator cover a specific topic.
 Panels are a great way to get started in public speaking if you’re timid about talking in public.
 Panels are usually informative, and are 30 to 60 minutes long.

 How to Build Your Business With Public Speaking

 To get started in public speaking as a marketing method takes research and planning.
 Here are the steps to follow.